 Why Bitcoin-Related And Ethereum-Related Stocks Are Moving Today

-Shares of several cryptocurrency-related stocks including Bit Digital, Inc. (NASDAQ: BTBT), Marathon Digital Holdings, Inc. (NASDAQ: MARA) and Riot Blockchain, Inc. (NASDAQ: RIOT) are trading higher in sympathy with the price of Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH).
+Shares of several cryptocurrency-related stocks including Bitfarms Ltd. (NASDAQ: BITF), Marathon Digital Holdings, Inc. (NASDAQ: MARA) and Canaan Inc. (NASDAQ: CAN) are trading higher in sympathy with the price of Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH).

 Marathon Digital operates as a digital asset technology company that mines cryptocurrencies with a focus on the blockchain ecosystem and the generation of digital assets in United States.